Cedar the Goat (CEDAR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Cedar the Goat Historical Price

-According to the latest data gathered on Cedar the Goat live price page, the current price of Cedar the Goat is 0.00002061USD.
-The circulating supply of Cedar the Goat(CEDAR) is 999.29M CEDAR , giving it a market capitalization of $20.60K.
+According to the latest data gathered on Cedar the Goat live price page, the current price of Cedar the Goat is 0USD.
+The circulating supply of Cedar the Goat(CEDAR) is 999.29M CEDAR , giving it a market capitalization of $20.05K.

 The Cedar the Goat Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CEDAR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.